Quantum Quacks

 This season we expect that we will not only help FLL teams but rookie FTC teams as well.
 We have been taking notes of the challenges we faced and how we overcome them so we can share them with rookie teams in the future.

 We choose to do things that are new and difficult for us as we enjoy learning new things.
-We use the robot as an excuse to learn about things we haven't done before.
+We use the robot as a reason to learn about things we haven't done before.

 We have learned how to: